 For Morteza Assadi, a 49-year-old real estate agent in northern Virginia, the law has left him in a sort of immigration purgatory while his green card application has been on hold for more than a decade.

-As a teenager in Tehran, Iran, in the early 1980s, Assadi distributed fliers for a mujahedeen group that opposed the government of Ayatollah Ruhollah Khomeini and was at one time considered a terrorist organization by the U.S. government.
+As a teenager in Tehran, Iran, in the early 1980s, Assadi distributed fliers for a mujahedeen group that opposed the government of Ayatollah Ruhollah Khomeini and the U.S. government at one time considered a terrorist organization.
 Assadi said he told the U.S. government about his activities when he and his wife applied for asylum in the late 1990s.
 Those requests were later granted and his wife has since become a U.S. citizen.
 But Assadi's case has remained stalled.

 "When we are teenagers, we have different mindsets," Assadi said.
 "I thought, I'm doing my country a favor."